coastermaster/Eaglercraft/README.md

 -------------
 This is Version 1.8.9 which I ported on Github
 ---------------------
-Fith Version will be Version 1.12 with uhhhhhhhhhhhhhhhhhh a surprise
+Im also making a Fith Version that will will be Version 1.12 with a surprise
 --------------------------------
 For Whoever is assigned to stalk me please note that you cant do that and you cant DMCA this project and if you do that ............. something Bad will happen...............
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------